chmcewan/Provisio/README.md

     $ provisio include <path>

-supports decomposition of provisioning scripts.
-Note that cacheing occurs seperately for each Provisiofile such that common provisioning (e.g. base Linux provisioning) is shared amongst particular systems (e.g. web and database servers).
+supports decomposition of provisioning scripts so that common configurations (e.g. base Linux) can be shared amongst different systems (e.g. web and database servers).
+Cacheing is conserved across systems, whereas one-time executions are not.

 ## Example